buchunju/buchunju/README.md

 - 👀 I’m interested in C/C++, python, Assembly, Java and Web development.
 - 🌱 I’m currently learning how to create operating systems from scratch.
 - 💞️ I’m looking to collaborate on any project in the fields am interested in.
-- 📫 How to reach me emailto:buchunjukenneth@gmail.com
+- 📫 How to reach me buchunjukenneth@gmail.com or kennethbuchunju@gmail.com